on-keyday/JokeScript/README.md

 # JokeScript
 ###### ※this project is incomplete.
 You can use this code, but what can you do with this?
-You should look for better libraries.
+You must look for better libraries.

 ## Programing language making with Joke.